Fujifilm X10 vs Panasonic G10

-- Ready to shoot: Has a lens build-in, whereas the G10 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the G10 requires a separate lens.

 - More compact: Is smaller (117x70mm vs 124x84mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the G10).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the G10).